zhaoyi0113/elixir_http_service/README.md

 ## Start

-run `mex run --no-halt` to launch your application listening on the port 8080.
+run `mix run --no-halt` to launch your application listening on the port 8080.

 ## Test